 Robert is a partner at Bendin Sumrall & Ladner with an AV peer rating from Martindale Hubbell.
 He has a litigation practice which focuses on medical malpractice, general liability, and commercial disputes.
 Robert also handles regulatory compliance matters on behalf of pharmacies and hospitals involving professional boards and investigations from state and federal agencies.

-Kristin L. Pierson is a partner in the firm.
+Kristin Pierson is a Partner with Bendin Sumrall & Ladner, LLC in Atlanta, Georgia.
 She received her law degree from the Charleston School of Law in Charleston, South Carolina, where she founded the Health Law & Bioethics Society and served as its President, creating the law school’s annual Bioethics Symposium.
 Kristin also served as a member of the Moot Court Board and the Charleston Law Review, and she worked with the Medical University of South Carolina to establish a collaborative teaching relationship between the medical school and the law school.